newm-next/newm-next/doc/config.md

 | `panels.bottom_bar.native.font_size`    |`12`                                      | Font size for native bottom bar                                                                 |
 | `panels.bottom_bar.native.height`       |`20`                                      | Height of native bottom bar                                                                     |
 | `panels.bottom_bar.native.texts`        |`lambda: ["4", "5", "6"]`                 | Function called each time bottom bar is rendered producing the text to render                   |

+The values for `panels.lock.x/y` and `panels.launcher.x/y` will be added to the default values that is calculated by NEWM.
+This is useful if one of your secondaries outputs is placed below your main one since it's where the panels are placed by default when inactive.

 The basic launcher panel is configured using `~/.config/newm/launcher.py`, e.g.